Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Classification of Carter diagrams

 \section{\sc\bf Classification of Carter diagrams}

-In this section, we add new arguments to obtain Carter's list of his diagrams: we use the statement on intersecting cycles, Proposition \ref{prop_two_cycles}; we exclude diagrams with cycles of length $>4$, see Theorem \ref{th_get_rid}.

-The following proposition states that any Carter diagram or connection diagram without cycles is a Dynkin diagram. \begin{proposition}[Lemma 8, \cite{Ca72}] Let $S = \{ \alpha_1, \dots, \alpha_n \} \subset \varPhi $ be the set of linearly independent (not necessarily simple) roots, and let $\Gamma$ be the Carter diagram or the connection diagram associated with the set $S$.
+In this section, we add new arguments to obtain the list of Carter diagrams: We use the statement on intersecting cycles, Proposition \ref{prop_two_cycles}; we exclude diagrams with cycles of length $>4$, see Theorem \ref{th_get_rid}.
+The following proposition states that any Carter diagram, or connection diagram, without cycles is a Dynkin diagram. \begin{proposition}[Lemma 8, \cite{Ca72}] Let $\Gamma$ be a Carter diagram or connection diagram.
 If $\Gamma$ is a tree, then $\Gamma$ is the Dynkin diagram. \end{proposition}